suhenady/codewars/README.md

 # codewars
-Solutions and descriptions to my codewar challenges for katas.
+Solutions & descriptions to my codewar challenges for katas.